microsoft/vscode-docs/docs/remote/containers.md

 If you already have a successful build, you can still edit the contents of the `.devcontainer` folder as required when connected to the container and then select **Remote-Containers: Rebuild Container** in the Command Palette (`kbstyle(F1)`) so the changes take effect.

-You can also iterate on your container when using **Remote-Containers: Open Repository in Container** command.
+You can also iterate on your container when using the **Remote-Containers: Open Repository in Container** command.

 1. Start with **Remote-Containers: Open Repository in Container** in the Command Palette (`kbstyle(F1)`).
 If the repository you enter does not have a `devcontainer.json` in it, you'll be asked to select a starting point.
 2. Edit the contents of the `.devcontainer` folder as required.